stiga nittaku equipment-review table-tennis-blade equipment

 STIGA Carbonado series was launched in 2014.
 It consists of 6 blades With TeXtreme® Technology Carbon.
 All the blades are fast blades and provide a stiff feeling.
 The Carbonado 45 and 90, feel more controllable and give feeling similar to OFF wood blades.

-Carbonado Carbon and Stiga Carbonado Composition
+Stiga Carbonado Composition Comparison

 The blades consist of 2 layers of carbon with varying carbon density.